elyseronzier/elyseronzier.github.io/_posts/2021-08-29-Devel-Windows-HackTheBox.md

 Running it we become NT AUTHORITY/SYSTEM.
 We have the highest privilege possible.
 So let's look for these flags!

-The first flag was found in the user Babis's Desktop directory.
+The first flag was found in the user Babis' Desktop directory.
 While the system flag was found in the Administrator's Desktop directory.

 This box was great fun, and taught me a lot about using the different modules Metasploit has to offer.
 I'm starting to grasp the strength of using msfvenom a lot more now, having had to use it multiple times.